Breadcrumb

 Routine Checkups

 Doctors recommend that babies have routine checkups every 2 to 3 months from age 1 month to 12 months.
 During these visits, your doctor checks your baby's growth and development to see if your baby is reaching the milestones for each specific age.
 During these visits, you also can discuss any concerns you have.
 When your baby is age 9 months, the doctor may do a developmental screening test.
-In some areas, your child may see a public health nurse for routine checkups and immunizations.

 At every checkup, the doctor:

 - Looks at your baby's physical growth by measuring weight, length, and head circumference.
-These measurements are placed on a growth chart and are compared to previous and later markings to make sure your baby is growing as expected.
+These measurements are placed on a growth chart and are compared to previous and later markings to make sure that your baby is growing as expected.

 - Asks you about your baby's motor and sensory development, vision, and hearing.
 Your baby receives a thorough examination and gets immunizations.